offbynull/coroutines/README.md

         }
 );

-// Create reader with that continuation point updater CoroutineReader reader = new CoroutineReader(
+// Create reader with that continuation point updater.
+CoroutineReader reader = new CoroutineReader(
         new DefaultCoroutineDeserializer(),
         new ContinuationPointUpdater[] { randomObjectUpdater }